The Wolfe Brothers: 2013–2019: It's On to Country Heart

-2020-present: Kids on Cassette to Livin' the Dream
+2020–2024: Kids on Cassette to Livin' the Dream

 In March 2020, Brodie Rainbird announced he is leaving the group as Casey Kostiuk had done some years earlier.
 However, both continue to play with the duo on tour.

 In April 2020 the band worldwide deal with global independent label, BMG, in partnership with the BBR Music Group.

 On 17 April 2020, the group released their first single on the label entitled "No Breaks".

 The Wolfe Brothers' fifth studio album, Kids on Cassette was released in July 2021, the same day they celebrated their 15th consecutive #1 single on the Country Airplay Charts with "Startin' Something" The album debuted at number 6 on the ARIA Charts.

 In November 2021, they joined Australian-born, Canadian country artist Gord Bamford for the Australian version of his single "Drink Along Song" in 2021.

 The Wolfe Brothers were nominated for seven awards at the 2022 CMAAs, winning two.

 In April 2022, the Wolfe Brothers commenced their Startin' Something tour across Australia.

-The Wolfe Brothers' sixth studio album Livin' the Dream is scheduled for release on 14 April 2023.
+The Wolfe Brothers' sixth studio album Livin' the Dream was released on 14 April 2023.
 The album was written during the pandemic over Zoom writing sessions with writers all over the world.
 Nick Wolfe produced the album with Rod McCormack and Matt Fell.
 Nick said "Sonically, Livin' the Dream is a conscious decision by us to get back to our country roots.
 We explored a lot of pop and rock territory on our last record but we want to come out of the gate swinging country style and give everyone a taste of what's to come for the rest of this record that we're really proud of."

+The Wolfe Brothers were nominated for six awards at the 2024 CMAAs.

+2025: Australian Made

+In July 2025, the group announced the release of Australian Made, scheduled for release on 29 August 2025.